RRZE-HPC/OSACA/README.rst

   needs to be replaced with the target architecture abbreviation.
   Possible options are ``SNB``, ``IVB``, ``HSW``, ``BDW``, ``SKX``, ``CSX`` and ``ICL`` for the latest Intel micro architectures starting from Intel Sandy Bridge and ``ZEN1``, ``ZEN2`` for AMD Zen architectures.
   Furthermore, ``TX2`` for Marvell`s ARM-based ThunderX2 , ``N1`` for ARM's Neoverse  and ``A64FX`` for Fujitsu's HPC ARM architecture are available.
+  If no micro-architecture is given, OSACA assumes a default architecture for x86/AArch64.
 --fixed
   Run the throughput analysis with fixed port utilization for all suitable ports per instruction.
   Otherwise, OSACA will print out the optimal port utilization for the kernel.
---db-check
+--lines
+  Define lines that should be included in the analysis.
+This option overwrites any range defined by markers in the assembly.
+Add either single lines or ranges defined by "-" or ":", each entry separated by commas, e.g.: ``--lines 1,2,8-18,20:24`` --db-check
   Run a sanity check on the by "--arch" specified database.
   The output depends on the verbosity level.